How to Integrate Supabase Auth with Astro: Complete Guide

 Installation

-Install the Supabase JavaScript client and the SSR helper package:
+Install the Supabase JavaScript client, the SSR helper package, and the Astro Node adapter:

 npx astro add node